-Within 3 days of receipt of a complaint/notice of discrimination/harassment or retaliation including sexual assault, an impartial investigator from the Equity/Title IX office will reach out to the survivor, referred to as the Complainant, to offer campus and community resources, explain the investigation process and determine if the survivor wishes to move forward with an investigation.
+Within 3 days of receipt of a complaint/notice of discrimination/harassment or retaliation including sexual assault, an impartial investigator from the Equal Oppourtunity and Title IX Compliance Office office will reach out to the survivor, referred to as the Complainant, to offer campus and community resources, explain the investigation process and determine if the survivor wishes to move forward with an investigation.

 In many cases, a survivor may have told a professor, RA, or other staff member about their assault without realizing that university personnel (with the exception of Student Health Service, Counseling Center, and Sexual Assault Prevention and Advocacy staff) are mandated to report the incident to the university.
 Contacting all survivors following receipt of a report ensures that survivors are treated equally and given a chance to learn about resources and their rights.
-Just because a survivor is contacted by Equity/Title IX following a report does not mean that they have to cooperate with the office or begin an investigation.
+Just because a survivor is contacted by Equal Opportunity and Title IX Complainace Office following a report does not mean that they have to cooperate with the office or begin an investigation.

 Important Things to Know